Vocabulary word walls in secondary ELA provide a visual learning opportunity for students.

 Where do I find the words?

-For a word wall, literally any words will work.
-I use words from nonfiction texts and literature, but if you have a vocabulary program that you love, you can easily add word walls to your current vocabulary activities.
+For a word wall, literally any terms will work.
+I use vocabulary from nonfiction texts and literature, but if you have a program that you love, you can easily add your own words to a word wall.

-I also ask students to complete graphic organizers or bookmarks for me.
-When students find words on their own, they are more invested in learning about the words.
+Another collection of words can come from student generated bookmarks.
+When students find words on their own, they are more invested in learning about the terms.
+(Again, they have investment in the process.)
 Students can use these graphic organizers or bookmarks with short stories, independent reading, or class novels.
+Simply compile students’ lists, ask them to define the terms, and use the pieces to build a wall.

 What do I do with the word wall?